The Best Headphones For Sleeping And Noise Cancelling

 Price: $$

-The Soundcore Life Q30 are a very good lower-cost alternative to the Bose 700s.
-They have decent noise cancellation and good noise leakage for private listening.
-The battery life is fantastic, with up to 40 hours with active noise cancellation or 60 with just music.
-The app has an EQ, and a range of nature sounds you can mix to help you block out more sound and relax at night.
-The cups are quite large, so they restrict head movement even on your back.
+The Soundcore Life Q30 are a solid, budget-friendly alternative to the Bose 700s.
+They have surprisingly good noise cancellation and noise leakage for the price.
+The battery life is exceptional with up to 40 hours with active noise cancellation, or 60 hours with music only.
+The accompanying app has an EQ and a variety of nature sounds for additional sound blockage and relaxation.
+However, their large cups will limit head movement, even when lying on your back.
+Like the Bose 700s then, these are good for travel or relaxing on your back, but not practical to sleep with all night long.

 Kokoon